madsjulia/Mads.jl/docs/src/Modules/Anasol.md

 # Anasol.jl

-Module Anasol.jl provides a series of analytical solutions for groundwater contaminant transport in 1, 2, and 3 dimensions.
+Anasol.jl provides a series of analytical solutions for groundwater contaminant transport in 1, 2, and 3 dimensions.

-The provided solutions have:
+The analytical solutions can have:

 * different source types
 	- instantaneous contaminant release